szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Directory for file downloads``: Subdirectory for downloaded files, e.g. in Assistants mode, inside "data".
 Default: "download"

-* ``Verbose mode``: Enabled verbose mode when using attachment as additional context.

 * ``Model for querying index``: Model to use for preparing query and querying the index when the RAG option is selected.

 * ``Model for attachment content summary``: Model to use when generating a summary for the content of a file when the Summary option is selected.